 In the least subtle ways possible, Dead Alive is inherently about Lionel’s need to overcome his toxic relationship with his mother to fully embrace his relationship with Paquita—something that’s made much easier when he discovers that Mum was a murderer before she was a zombie.
 The whole climactic sequence is depicted by Mum turning into an actual, giant monster who’s womb opens up and swallows Lionel whole.

 As goofy and hilarious Shaun of the Dead is, it never goes that far.
 First of all, Shaun’s mother is a lovely woman.
 Compared to Dead Alive, Shaun is incredibly restrained.
-Edgar Wright doesn’t always have a necessarily dry sense of humor, but he doesn’t go for the outright balls to the wall slapstick that Peter Jackson was known for in his horror days.
+Edgar Wright does have a dry sense of humor, but he doesn’t go for the outright balls-to-the wall slapstick that Peter Jackson was known for in his horror days.

 Even still, the two movies achieve their goals in remarkably similar ways.
-They’re both absurd comedies that work because of the amount of care put into the characters and their story.
+They’re both absurd comedies that work because of the amount of care put into the characters and their sto ry.
 While both are gory representations of their respective settings, they’re full of heart.
-Both are also surprisingly optimistic.
+Each film is also surprisingly optimistic.